Gluten Free Travel

 Road trips are generally the easiest as there is nothing to prevent you from packing your own safe foods to eat along the way.
 Even if you flew to your starting point, you can pick up a cheap styrofoam cooler at a shop and load it up with ice and anything you might need during your journey.
 Do some research in advance to find a market to load up on some safe, real foods soon after your arrival.

 Of course, the best thing about road trips is all the extra indulgent gluten free treats you might not necessarily eat regularly at home.
-It’s a good idea to pack some of these items in advance as convenience store options can vary quite a bit depending on the country you are in.
+It’s a good idea to pack some of your favorite items in advance as convenience store options can vary quite a bit depending on the country you are in.

 If your road trip is in the U.S., assuming it’s not too rural, I have a great guide on fast food stops in this post - Gluten Free Guide to Fast Food Chains.